-Seeker Groups are informal discussion groups specifically for people who are curious about Christianity.
+Questioning Christianity Groups are informal discussion groups specifically for people who are curious about Christianity.
 They provide a forum for people to openly and respectfully discuss foundational topics about Christianity and explore deep questions.
 Here you can process your questions with like-minded people and learn how the claims of Christianity relate to everyday living.
-Seeker Groups are geared toward people who are in process with the Christian faith.
+Questioning Christianity Groups are geared toward people who are in process with the Christian faith.
 They are designed to be a respectful, moderated dialogue as they meet over the course of seven weeks and discuss the following topics:

 - Isn’t the Bible a myth?
 Hasn’t science disproved Christianity?

 - How can you say that there is only one way to God?
 What about other religions?